Skip to content

 }

 Good to know: The example above will ensure the src property of next/legacy/image must start with https://img1.example.com or https://me.avatar.example.com or any number of subdomains.
-Any other protocol, port, or unmatched hostname will respond with 400 Bad Request.
+It cannot have a port or query string.
+Any other protocol or unmatched hostname will respond with 400 Bad Request.

 Wildcard patterns can be used for both pathname and hostname and have the following syntax: